Common Questions About Coaching

 -

 The coaching relationship is confidential but is not protected by legal privilege.
-This means, everything shared during our coaching sessions is confidential, except in circumstances where disclosure is required by law, where there is risk of imminent harm to the Client or others, or where the Client has provided consent for disclosure.
+Everything shared during our coaching sessions is confidential, except in circumstances where disclosure is required by law, where there is risk of imminent harm to the client or others, or where the client has provided consent for disclosure.

 I adhere to the International Coaching Federation (ICF) Code of Ethics, which places strong emphasis on client confidentiality and professional conduct.